-A VoIP phone is a type of a telephone that uses Internet connection to make and receive calls.
+A VoIP phone is a type of telephone that uses Voice over IP (VoIP) technology to make and receive calls over an internet connection.

 How Does a VoIP Phone Work?

-Using a VoIP phone feels just like using a traditional landline PSTN phone.
-But behind the scenes, the data transmission is completely different–VoIP service uses the internet (sometimes PSTN too) to transmit digital data from your local network, instead of the PSTN’s analog signal.
+Taking a call on a VoIP phone feels just like using a traditional landline PSTN or mobile phone.
+But behind the scenes, the data transmission is completely different: Instead of sending an analog signal through the PSTN, VoIP service uses the Internet to transmit digital data packets from your local network.

-VoIP phones convert sounds into digital data packets, which travel via broadband Internet from your local network to your VoIP phone service provider.
-Your VoIP provider then uses an IP PBX system for one of two possible next steps:
+VoIP phones convert sounds into digital data packets, which travel via broadband Internet from your local WiFi network to your VoIP phone service provider.
+Your VoIP service provider then uses an IP PBX (private branch exchange) system for one of two possible next steps:

-1. Transmit the digital data over the internet directly to another VoIP provider, who routes it to the receiver
+1. Transmit the digital data over the internet directly to another VoIP provider, who routes it to the recipient

 2. Convert the digital data into an analog signal for PSTN transmission to a traditional landline phone